couchbaselabs/tuqtng/docs/versus-sql.md

 Selection differences
 ---------------------
-The major difference between UnQL and SQL is that there are no tables in UnQL database.
+The major difference between N1QL and SQL is that there are no tables in N1QL database.
 Hence, the FROM clause is used to select between data sources, i.e., buckets.
 If HRData is a bucket, the following will select the Name attribute from all documents in HRData bucket that have a Name attribute defined.

     SELECT Name FROM HRData